Gamocosm/Gamocosm/README.md

 1. Create your environment file: `cp template.env gamocosm.env`.
 1. Make your environment file only readable (and writable) by the file owner (you): `chown 600 gamocosm.env`
 1. Update the config in `gamocosm.env`.
 See below for documentation.
 1. Load environment variables: `source load_env.sh`.
-You will need to do this in every new shell you run ruby/rails in.
+You will also need to do this in every new shell you run ruby/rails in.
+1. Install `podman` (or `docker`): `(sudo) dnf install podman`.
+1. Create the database container: `podman create --name gamocosm-database --env "POSTGRES_USER=$DATABASE_USER" --env "POSTGRES_PASSWORD=$DATABASE_PASSWORD" --publish 127.0.0.1:5432:5432 docker.io/postgres:14.5`.
+1. Create the Redis container for Sidekiq: `podman create --name gamocosm-sidekiq-redis --publish 127.0.0.1:6379:6379 docker.io/redis:7.0.4`.
+1. Start the containers: `podman start gamocosm-database gamocosm-sidekiq-redis`.
 1. Setup the database: `bundle exec rails db:setup`.
 1. Start the server: `bundle exec rails s`.
 1. Start the Sidekiq worker: `bundle exec sidekiq`.
 1. Optional: open the console: `bundle exec rails c`.

 ### Environment File
 - `DATABASE_HOST`: May be a directory (for a Unix domain socket), or an IP/hostname (for a TCP connection).
-The default should work on Fedora provided you didn't change the postgresql settings.
-See bwlo for more information.
+See below for more information.
 - `DATABASE_PORT`: Required even for Unix domain sockets.
 The default should work on Fedora provided you didn't change the postgresql settings.
 - `DATABASE_USER`: Hmmmm.
 - `DATABASE_PASSWORD`: Hmmmm.